SLMillar/hobby-selector/en/step_1.md

 ### Styling your hobbies

-You will select more icons to represent the hobbies that the device will randomise for you.
+You will select more icons to represent the hobbies your micro:bit will randomise for you.

 --- task ---

-**Choose:** Three pictures to represent your hobbies.
+**Choose:** Three images to represent your hobbies.

 You can use the `show icon` block or create your own icon using the `show leds` block.